syncthing/discosrv/README.md

 To build a Docker image and run the discosrv as Docker container:

-`docker build -t discosrv` and then
+`docker build -t discosrv .` and then
 `docker run -d -p 22026:22026/udp discosrv`